Find the answers to the most frequently asked questions about Mount Rainier National Park

 Generally, 1.5 - 2 million people visit Mount Rainier each year, In 1999, the park had 1,764,091 visitors.

-Q:Is the park open all year?
+Q:Is Mount Rainier National Park open all year?

 A: